yunmikun2/effect/README.md

 #### Monad

-As an abstraction over imperative computations we can define a monad interface.
+Being an abstraction over imperative computations, effects can be provided with a monad interface.
 There is nothing to be afraid of, it's not rocket science.
 We just have three functions: `return/1`, `map/2`, and `bind/2` in `Effect.Monad` module.

 `Effect.Monad.return/1` takes a pure value (e.g. a number) and returns an effect.
 On its own this function isn't of any use, but it becomes